Jean-Jacques Rousseau: Appreciation and influence

 The book Rousseau and Revolution, by Will and Ariel Durant, begins with the following words about Rousseau:

 The German writers Goethe, Schiller, and Herder have stated that Rousseau's writings inspired them.
 Herder regarded Rousseau to be his "guide", and Schiller compared Rousseau to Socrates.
 Goethe, in 1787, stated: "Emile and its sentiments had a universal influence on the cultivated mind."
 The elegance of Rousseau's writing is held to have inspired a significant transformation in French poetry and drama—freeing them from rigid literary norms.

 Other writers who were influenced by Rousseau's writings included Leopardi in Italy; Pushkin and Tolstoy in Russia; Wordsworth, Southey, Coleridge, Byron, Shelley, Keats, and Blake in England; and Hawthorne and Thoreau in America.
 According to Tolstoy: "At sixteen I carried around my neck, instead of the usual cross, a medallion with Rousseau's portrait."

 Rousseau's Discourse on the Arts and Sciences, emphasizing individualism and repudiating "civilization", was appreciated by, among others, Thomas Paine, William Godwin, Shelley, Tolstoy, and Edward Carpenter.
 Rousseau's contemporary Voltaire appreciated the section in Emile titled Profession of Faith of the Savoyard Vicar.

 Despite his criticisms, Carlyle admired Rousseau's sincerity: "with all his drawbacks, and they are many, he has the first and chief characteristic of a Hero: he is heartily in earnest.
 In earnest, if ever man was; as none of these French Philosophers were."
 He also admired his repudiation of atheism:Strangely through all that defacement, degradation and almost madness, there is in the inmost heart of poor Rousseau a spark of real heavenly fire.
 Once more, out of the element of that withered mocking Philosophism, Scepticism and Persiflage, there has arisen in this man the ineradicable feeling and knowledge that this Life of ours is true: not a Scepticism, Theorem, or Persiflage, but a Fact, an awful Reality.
 Nature had made that revelation to him; had ordered him to speak it out.
 He got it spoken out; if not well and clearly, then ill and dimly,—as clearly as he could.Modern admirers of Rousseau include John Dewey and Claude Lévi-Strauss.
 According to Matthew Josephson, Rousseau has remained controversial for more than two centuries, and has continued to gain admirers and critics down to the present time.
-However, in their own way, both critics and admirers have served to underscore the significance of the man, while those who have evaluated him with fairness have agreed that he was the finest thinker of his time on the question of civilization.